google/docsy/userguide/content/en/docs/deployment/_index.md

 ## Deployment on GitHub Pages

-If your repo is hosted on [GitHub](https://github.com), the simplest option to serve your site is deployment on [GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
-There are project, user and organization sites; for a project site, your site URL will be `http(s)://<username>.github.io/<repository_name>`, custom domains are also supported.
-GitHub pages come with [continuous deployment](https://docs.github.com/en/actions/deployment/about-deployments/about-continuous-deployment) via GitHub actions and the [marketplace for actions](https://github.com/marketplace/actions) has a lot of useful tools for spell and link checking, deploy preview and more.
-Using your existing GitHub account, you can start with the free plan of GitHub Pages for publicly available repositories, with premium tiers available for business use cases.
+If your repo is hosted on [GitHub](https://github.com), a simple option is to serve your site with [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
+GitHub Pages lets you create project, user, and organization sites; for a project site, your site URL will be `http(s)://<username>.github.io/<repository_name>`, custom domains are also supported.
+GitHub Pages come with [continuous deployment](https://docs.github.com/en/actions/deployment/about-deployments/about-continuous-deployment) using GitHub actions, while the [marketplace for actions](https://github.com/marketplace/actions) has useful tools for spell and link checking, deploy previews, and more.
+Using your existing GitHub account, you can start by using the free plan for publicly available repositories, with premium tiers available for business use cases.

+The Docsy example site repo provides a [workflow file](https://github.com/google/docsy-example/blob/master/.github/workflows/deploy-github-pages.yml) that you can use when deploying to GitHub Pages.
+If you used the example site as template for your new site as described [here](https://www.docsy.dev/docs/get-started/docsy-as-module/example-site-as-template/), you may already have this file in your repo, if not the instructions below show you how to create your own workflow file.

 Before deploying on GitHub Pages, make sure that you've pushed your site source to your chosen GitHub repo, following any setup instructions in [Using the theme](/docs/get-started/docsy-as-module).

+{{% alert title="Correct baseURL setting" color="primary" %}}
+Make sure to correctly set your site's `baseURL`, either via hugo's `--baseURL '…'` command line parameter or inside your your `hugo.toml`/`hugo.yaml`/`hugo.json` configuration file.
+When deploying to GitHub pages your `baseURL` needs to be set to `https://<USERNAME>.github.io/<repository_name>`, otherwise your site layout will be broken.
+{{% /alert %}}

 1. With GitHub Pages, a site is published to the branch `gh-pages` and served from there by default.
-Therefore, you have to create this branch first, either in the GitHub web interface or via command line (at the root of your local repo clone):
+You must create this branch first, either in the GitHub web interface or via command line (at the root of your local repo clone):

     ```console
     $ git checkout -b gh-pages
     Switched to a new branch 'gh-pages'
     ```

-1. Then push this local branch to your repo:
+1. Push this local branch to your repo:

     ```console
     $ git push --set-upstream origin gh-pages